lahari104/Documentations/Git/vcs-git.md

 * There are five stages in git they are:

   **Working Tree**:
     * The working tree, also known as the working directory, refers to the directory on your filesystem where you are currently working.
 It contains the files of your project.
-Here, we will make the changes
+Here, we will make the changes.

   **Staging area**:
     * The staging area, or index, is a intermediate area between your working directory and the Git repository.
 It holds changes that you want to include in your next commit. (git add [file name])